Natural Organic Renewal transforms the body into soil.

-Wend & Root is a Maine-based company developing next-generation, closed-loop human composting technology.
-We are currently in a research and development phase and do not yet offer funeral services.
+Wend & Root is a Maine-based company developing next-generation, closed-loop Natural Organic Renewal infrastructure.
+We are currently in research and development and do not yet offer funeral services.

-Natural Organic Reduction is grounded in the same biological processes that operate in healthy soils and forest ecosystems.
-When organic material decomposes in the presence of oxygen, naturally occurring microbes break it down, generating heat and transforming complex matter into stable soil.
+Natural Organic Renewal is grounded in natural organic reduction, a controlled biological process similar to what occurs in healthy soils and forest ecosystems.
+In the presence of oxygen, naturally occurring microbes break down organic material, generate heat, and transform complex matter into stable soil.

-In a human composting system, these processes are carefully managed to ensure consistency, safety, and environmental protection.
-Temperature, oxygen, and moisture are continuously monitored so that decomposition occurs efficiently while neutralizing pathogens and preventing harmful emissions.
+In a human composting system, these conditions are carefully managed for consistency, safety, and environmental protection.
+Temperature, oxygen, and moisture are monitored so the process can occur efficiently while neutralizing pathogens and reducing the risk of harmful emissions.

-This scientific foundation is what distinguishes NOR from unmanaged decomposition and allows it to meet regulatory and public health standards.
+This scientific foundation is what distinguishes Natural Organic Renewal from unmanaged decomposition and allows the process to meet regulatory and public health standards.

-NOR is now legal in a growing number of U.S. states.
-Maine legalized human composting in 2024, becoming the 12th state to formally authorize this method of disposition under state law.
-Since Washington first legalized the practice in 2019, additional states have followed by establishing regulatory frameworks for its use.
+Natural organic reduction is legal in a growing number of U.S. states.
+Maine legalized the practice in 2024, becoming one of the early states to formally authorize this method of disposition under state law.

-As of March 2026, states where human composting is legal include Washington, Oregon, Vermont, Colorado, California (with regulations phased in over time), New York, Arizona, Nevada, Delaware, Georgia, Maryland, Minnesota, Maine, and New Jersey.
-Each state sets requirements related to system design, temperature standards, handling of remains, and the permitted use or return of the resulting soil.
+Each state sets its own requirements for system design, temperature standards, handling of remains, facility licensing, and the permitted use or return of the resulting soil.

 Conventional deathcare methods carry environmental and infrastructural impacts that many families are now reconsidering.
-Human composting offers a fundamentally different approach.
+Natural Organic Renewal offers a fundamentally different approach: returning the body to soil without combustion, embalming chemicals, or permanent burial materials.

 • Requires permanent land use